TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Components/GraphBuilder/index.md

 ---

 - [Graph Connector](https://github.com/TIBCOSoftware/labs-graphbuilder-contrib/blob/master/builder/connector/graph)
-	: A Graph connector is the component to host your graph model.
-Activities which connect to same graph connector would share same graph model (data schema)
+	: A Graph connector is a component which hosts your graph model for sharing graph model among graph construction related activity.
+Activities which connect to the same Graph connector would share same graph model (data schema)

 Here is the schema of graph model